nginx/agent/docs/content/getting-started.md

 ### Enabling the REST interface

-The Agent REST interface can be exposed by adding the following lines to the `nginx-agent.conf` file.
+The NGINX Agent REST interface can be exposed by adding the following lines to the `nginx-agent.conf` file.

 ```nginx
 api: